felipecolares22/HashTable/README.md

 ### Run Tests

 #### Compile
-To test the `HashTable` ADT, go to the project directory and type
+To test the ADT `HashTable`, go to the project directory and type

 ```bash
 mkdir build